 The most famous adherent to today’s imagisterium is the American Cardinal Raymond L Burke.
 As one of the two surviving signers of the infamous dubia, which questioned the doctrinal validity of Amoris Laetitia, he has taken his message on the road, making public appearances around the world and granting interviews in friendly venues.
 When not lecturing on the “limits of papal power” or asking for the re-consecration of Russia to Mary’s Immaculate Heart, he’s been outspoken about performing a “formal act of correction” of Pope Francis if the pontiff refuses to change the contents of Amoris Laetitia (or clarify it to his liking).
 Such an act has no basis in Church law or magisterial teaching.
 It’s pure fantasy.
 The Church teaches that the authority of the pope is “not only supreme, full and universal, but also immediate, over all pastors and other faithful.”
 There is no asterisk or footnote suggesting that this is subject to the approval of all of the Cardinals, much less one or two of them.

-The imagisterium is not new.
-I wrote a piece months ago about the dialogue in the 1970s between St. Paul VI and Archbishop Marcel Lefebvre, leader of the SSPX movement.
-The issue is fundamentally identical to today’s, but the players and the specific issues have changed.
+The imagisterium was not invented during the current pontificate.
+I wrote a piece a few months ago about the dialogue in the 1970s between St. Paul VI and Archbishop Marcel Lefebvre, leader of the SSPX movement.
+The point of contention is fundamentally the same as today’s controversy, only the players and the specific issues have changed.
 Where Lefebvre challenged Church authority on a council, his modern counterparts challenge a footnote in an exhortation and a paragraph in the Catechism.
-Where Lefebvre’s movement was small in comparison and drowned out by the wider Church’s acceptance of the Council, the rebellion against Francis has a global stage thanks to social media and international Catholic mass media.
+Where Lefebvre’s movement was relatively small and was drowned out by the wider Church’s acceptance of the Council, the rebellion against Francis has a global stage thanks to social media and international Catholic mass media.

 But how can an interior personal difficulty—a spiritual drama which We respect—permit you to set yourself up publicly as a judge of what has been legitimately adopted, practically with unanimity, and knowingly to lead a portion of the faithful into your refusal?
 If justifications are useful in order to facilitate intellectual acceptance—and We hope that the troubled or reticent faithful will have the wisdom, honesty and humanity to accept those justifications that are widely placed at their disposal—they are not in themselves necessary for the assent of obedience that is due to the Ecumenical Council and to the decisions of the pope.
 It is the ecclesial sense that is at issue.